Introduction

 It is thought that the Garden of Eden is located as a group of mounds, about 12 miles south of Ur at a place called Eridu.
 This region is approximately the centre of the earth’s surface, where it is believed all races of humans originated.
 Archaeologists have focused their work in this region, and uncovered many artifacts that reveal ancient civilizations.

-Ur – home of Abraham was just 12 miles from Eridu, a well developed city of culture and learning, although it took recent archaeology digs to prove it even existed.
+Ur – home of Abraham, was just 12 miles from Eridu, a well developed city of culture and learning, although it took recent archaeology digs to prove it even existed.

 Fara, traditional home of Noah, which was 70 miles away.

 Deep anguish for Adam and Eve when one of their sons, Cain, killed his brother Abel.
-The couple had another son, Seth whose descendants are followed in the history that unfolded since then.
+The couple had another son, Seth, whose descendants are followed in the history that unfolded since then.

 All of them lived incredibly long lives: Adam 930 years; Seth 912 and his descendants to Noah, who lived 950 years.
-By this time man had learned how to use copper and iron, and invented musical instruments.
+By this time, man had learned how to use copper and iron, and invented musical instruments.
 The length of people’s lives, however, rapidly began to decline after the next major upheaval.

 Surely there is a lesson to be learned here that the Living God, the Supreme Being, is to be respected and feared.
 He cares about the lives of the people living on Earth.
-But in His own righteousness and holiness, he waits for man to repent, but if man does not, then judgment must happen.

 Archaeologists have found a layer of mud, five to eight feet thick, deposited by that flood in three places: Ur (home of Abraham), at Fara (Noah’s home) and at Kish, a suburb of Babylonia, with possibly a fourth place in Nineveh.
 It contains no evidence of civilization within that strata, but identifiable ones both above and below that layer of soil.
 Interesting.